pan93412/osu-wiki/wiki/Game_Modes/osu!/zh.md

 **The following will result in health recovery:-**

-- A successful tap on the hit circle (better judgement leads to more health gain; the last hit circle in a color combo awards more health).
+- A successful tap on the hit circle (better judgement leads to more health gain; the last hit circle in a colour combo awards more health).
 - A successful tap on a slider start.
 - The slider ball collected a slider tick successfully.
 - The slider ball touched the end or a reverse arrow of a slider successfully (better judgement at the end tick leads to more health gain).